-This is one of the effective way of link building.
-It is information driven type of link building that has great value for users and search engines.
+This is one of the effective ways of link building.
+It is the information-driven type of link building that has great value for users and search engines.
 People would definitely click on your signature if you have given them good answers to their questions.
 So be active on authoritative forums that are within your niche.

 Blog commenting is somewhat similar to forum posting.
-It is also an information driven type of link building.
+It is also an information-driven type of link building.
 When blog commenting it’s better to write your name in the name field section rather than your keywords.
-Most webmaster don’t approve comments that has keywords anchor text in the name section.
-Be sure that you are giving information related information or ask questions if you are a little bit confuse about the article.
+Most webmasters don’t approve comments that have keywords anchor text in the name section.
+Be sure that you are giving information related information or ask questions if you are a little bit confused about the article.
 Make sure to comment in a natural way that you are giving or asking for information and not promoting your website in their blog comment box.

 Using your Competitor’s Link Profile for Link Build